Safe Planning in Dynamic Environments using Conformal Prediction

 where $H$ is a prediction horizon and $J$ is a cost function over states $x:=(x_1,\hdots,x_T)$ and control inputs $u:=(u_0,\hdots,u_{T-1})$.
 The optimization problem \eqref{eq:open_loop} is convex if the functions $J$ and $f$ are convex, the function $c$ is convex in its first argument, and the sets $\mathcal{U}$ and $\mathcal{X}$ are convex.

-If one can solve the optimization problem \eqref{eq:open_loop} at time $t=0$ and then apply the obtained control sequence $u$, one obtains an open-loop controller that solves Problem \ref{prob1}. \begin{theorem}[Open-loop control] Let the conditions from Theorem \ref{thm:1} hold and the system \eqref{eq:system} be given.
-If the optimization problem \eqref{eq:open_loop} is feasible at time $t=0$ with prediction horizon $H=T$, then the open-loop control $u$ from \eqref{eq:open_loop} is s.t.
+If one can solve the optimization problem \eqref{eq:open_loop} at time $t=0$, one obtains a control sequence $u$ that solves Problem \ref{prob1}. \begin{theorem}[Open-loop control] Let the system \eqref{eq:system} be given, and let the conditions from Theorem \ref{thm:1} and Assumption \ref{rem:1} hold.
+If the optimization problem \eqref{eq:open_loop} is feasible at time $t=0$ with prediction horizon $H=T$, then the open-loop control sequence $u$ from \eqref{eq:open_loop} is s.t.

 \begin{proof} Due to constraint \eqref{eq:constC_2}, it holds that

 where the latter inequality follows by Lipschitz continuity.
 Now, by equation \eqref{eq:thm1_1} in Theorem \ref{thm:1}, it directly follows that $P\big(c(x_\tau,Y_\tau)\ge 0, \forall \tau\in\{1,\hdots,T\}\big)\ge 1-\delta$. \end{proof} \end{theorem}